Blog General

 They’ve applied that methodical nature to their app growth.
 As one of the many apps constantly vying for user attention, they approach it in a unique way.
 Why not make it easier for users to experience Netflix on their mobile devices?

-The company partnered with Verizon to preload their app on Android phones, cutting out the hassle of downloading.3 New Android phone owners have the opportunity to sign in with their existing Netflix account, become a subscriber, or just delete the app altogether — hopefully it’s one of the first two.
+The company partnered with Verizon to preload their app on Android phones, cutting out the hassle of downloading.17 New Android phone owners have the opportunity to sign in with their existing Netflix account, become a subscribers, or just delete the app altogether.
+Hopefully, it’s one of the first two.

 It’s a growth strategy that eliminates an initial roadblock many apps face: getting people to hit the download button.

 The benefits of well-executed referral programs are widely known.
-Uber is the referral program champion because it’s tapped into its most valuable resource to fuel growth — its riders.
+Uber is the referral program champion because it’s tapped into its most valuable resource—its riders—to fuel growth.

 In a highly competitive transportation market with numerous options available, Uber’s referral program is a win-win scenario.
 It opens the door for new customers while cementing existing customer relationships.
 It’s a growth hack for new users as well as a growth strategy for nurturing user engagement.

 With 36 offices serving 64 markets worldwide, Spotify has invested in its foundational elements to support overall growth.
-Such a wide reach makes customer engagement a breeze, and they continue to capitalize on two features that have made them irresistible: exclusivity and staying one step ahead.5
+Such a broad reach makes customer engagement a breeze, and they continue to capitalize on two features that have made them irresistible: exclusivity and staying one step ahead.19

-A strong foundation allows Spotify to capitalize on the ever-changing music industry — rivals TIDAL and Apple Music are gunning for a piece of the action, but neither have taken top spot yet.
+A strong foundation allows Spotify to capitalize on the ever-changing music industry.
+Rivals TIDAL and Apple Music are gunning for a piece of the action, but neither has taken the top spot yet.
 Original content, curated playlists, and partnerships with major artists for Spotify-only projects keep users engaged and coming back for more.

 Bumble is the mobile dating app that turns common romantic norms on their heads: women are required to make the first move, which goes against what every romantic comedy has ever told you about dating.
 However, the app does more than just find your next romance — it can help you find your perfect business partner.

 Bumble decided to meet this need with the official launch of Bumble Bizz in October 2017.
 Using the same technology as the dating side of the app, Bizz has expanded Bumble’s reach exponentially.
-As of August 2018, Bumble had grown to 36 million registered users with 64,000 new Bizz users joining each day.6
+As of August 2018, Bumble had grown to 36 million registered users, with 64,000 new Bizz users joining daily.20

-Thinking outside the box from the start, then meeting the needs of the market, has helped Bumble grow into one of the most well-known names in the app world.
+Thinking outside the box from the start and meeting the needs of the market have helped Bumble grow into one of the most well-known names in the app world.

 When it comes to measuring mobile app prosperity, it makes sense that quantity usually trumps quality.
 More downloads = more success.